-What is the difference between first-party and third-party bad faith law suits in Florida?
+What is the difference between first-party and third-party bad faith insurance lawsuits in Florida?

 When may the first-party claimant recover in a bad faith lawsuit?

 Before a first-party claimant can recover in a bad faith lawsuit, both liability and damages must be established.
 A bad-faith lawsuit is a separate and distinct cause of action from the original action from the original claim, but the original claim is deemed a condition precedent to bringing a bad-faith action.
 Thus, in our example above a first party bad-faith claim will not accrue unless and until liability and damages have been established, typically by a court judgment, in favor of the injured driver.
 An attempt to bring a bad-faith suit before that happens is premature and will result in a dismissal or a stay of the action.
 Similarly, a case that is pending appeal is not considered to be a final resolution of the underlying claim, so the bad-faith claim will not be entertained until the appeal is complete.

 Civil Remedy Notice